 All students need to register with Canterbury Christ Church University at the start of each new year of study.

-You will only be able to register/re-register after this email has been sent.
+You will only be able to register/re-register when invited to do so.

 You will be expected to attend lessons, study at home and submit work on time.